ropensci/roweb3/content/blog/2023-09-22-news-september-2023/index.md

 No RSVP needed.
 Consult our [Events](/events) page to find your local time and how to join.

 - [Tuesday, October 3rd, 14h00 Europe Central (12:00 UTC)](/events/coworking-2023-10/), Learn about cli and how to make nice command-line interfaces in R!
-With [community host Athanasia Monika Mowinckel](/author/athanasia-mo-mowinckel/) and [Steffi LaZerte](/author/steffi-lazerte/).
+With community host [Athanasia Monika Mowinckel](/author/athanasia-mo-mowinckel/) and [Steffi LaZerte](/author/steffi-lazerte/).
     - Read up on making nice command line interfaces with [cli](https://cli.r-lib.org/);
-    - Update some scripts or packages to include cleaner and effective interfaces.
+    - Update some scripts or packages to include cleaner and effective interfaces;
+    - Chat with Mo about using cli
+- [Tuesday, Nov 7th, 9:00 America Pacific (17:00 UTC)](/events/coworking-2023-11/), Fixing scary bugs 😱🐛 With community host [Salix Dubois](/author/salix-dubois/) and [Steffi LaZerte](/author/steffi-lazerte/).
+    - Identify/fix some scary bugs;
+    - Chat with Salix about scary bugs!

 And remember, you can always cowork independently on work related to R, work on packages that tend to be neglected, or work on what ever you need to get done!